-MR BOKOMI: One of them now.
-I propose to start off with Mr Imen Ite Papa.
-Please, Mr Papa, can you take your witness box.
+MR BOKOMI: One of them now?
+Okay, I propose to start off with Mr Imen Ite Papa.
+Please, Mr Papa, can you take the witness box.

-COMMISSIONER MIROU: Mr Papa, you have been sworn already so you continue your evidence.
+COMMISSIONER MIROU: Mr Papa, you have been sworn already so you will continue your evidence.
 You have been sworn, you have sworn on the Bible already so we will continue to hear from you.
 Yes, counsel.

-IMEN ITE PAPA; recalled
+IMEN ITE PAPA, Recalled: